Phoenix has a Comicon?

 The Convention Center is actually three different buildings.
 Where exactly are the meetings?

 The rooms sometimes change from month to month, so email email@example.com and double check with us.
-We are usually in the North Building and often in rooms 121ABC-122AB, but that’s not a guarantee.

 What is the dress code for the meetings and convention?